fjpereny/konverter/README.md

 ### User-Defined Conversion Tables
 Create, save and share your own customized units of measurement.

-### USer-Friendly Data Format
+### User-Friendly Data Format
-Easily create your own automatic conversion tables without the need for special knowldege or software.
-All data is stored in CSV (comma separated value) format and can be opened and edited in any spreadsheet or text-editing software.
+Easily create, share and collaborate on data tables without the need for special knowldege or software.
+All data is stored in a easy to understand CSV (comma separated value) format which can be edited with any spreadsheet or text-editing software.